In San Antonio Texas there are good eats everywhere you look but each time I visit this gorgeous city I feast on one thing – the guacamole.

 I’m not sure what it is that makes guacamole in San Antonio so memorable.

 It could be the romance of a candlelit dinner along the picturesque Riverwalk at Boudro’s Texas Bistro.
-Perhaps it’s dining with the locals in El Mercado (Market Square) at Mi Tierra Cafe Y Panaderia.
-Or maybe it’s the party atmosphere of dining al fresco with friends at La Fogata as you laugh it up during a guacamole cooking lesson that leaves you with your very own bowl of guacamole all to yourself.
+Perhaps, it’s dining with the locals in El Mercado (Market Square) at Mi Tierra Cafe Y Panaderia.
+Or maybe it’s the party atmosphere of dining al fresco with friends at La Fogata Mexican Cuisine as you laugh it up during a guacamole cooking lesson that leaves you with your very own bowl of guacamole all to yourself (no sharing required!)

 2427 Vance Jackson Road

-It’s all easier said than done I say to myself as I sit there, woozy with my head spinning.
+It’s all easier said than done I say to myself as I sit there, woozy with my head spinning from the margarita I’m drinking.

-I try to follow along to make my personal (double dipping approved) bowl of guacamole and I would have been more alert if perhaps we had taken the Guacamole Class BEFORE the Margarita Class!
+I try to follow along as I make my personal (double dipping approved) bowl of guacamole and I would have been more alert if perhaps we had taken the Guacamole Class BEFORE the Margarita Class!

 That margarita?
-Well, it was stronger than I expected and truthfully, I can’t remember a single ingredient that went into it!
+Well, as I said earlier, it is stronger than I expected and truthfully, I can’t remember a single ingredient that went into it!
 All I know is that there were a lot of little plastic cups of alcohol, a shaker full of ice, a lot of laughs and the flash, flash, flash of the camera as many photos were taken of me by my loving travel companions as I proceeded to get drunk.

-The guacamole (and margarita) are both delicious, fresh and tasty and I’m proud of both my creations — not that it was that difficult since everything was cut up and pre-portioned out in little plastic cups.
+The guacamole (and margarita) are both delicious, fresh and tasty and I’m proud of both my creations – not that it was that difficult of a class since everything was cut up and pre-portioned out in little plastic cups.

 At La Fogata a muy delicioso restaurant in San Antonio, Texas specialising in Mexican cuisine, the Margarita Class and Guacamole Class are little “appetisers” meant to keep us occupied as we wait for the main event – the food.